 Qualifying Rules for Dependents

-Your spouse would qualify if she can’t take care of herself because she’s disabled, but you must have lived together for at least six months out of the tax year to claim the credit under this rule.
+Your spouse would qualify if they're incapable of self-care because they're disabled, but you must have lived together for at least six months out of the tax year to claim the credit under this rule.
 The same six-month rule applies to other adult disabled dependents as well.

 A Few Other Technicalities

-You must actually claim your dependent on your tax return, even though the TCJA has eliminated personal exemptions from the tax code.
+You must actually claim your dependent on your tax return, even though the Tax Cuts and Jobs Act has eliminated personal exemptions for dependents from the tax code.
 But the IRS gives you some wiggle room here as well.
-You don’t have to actually claim her if you would have been able to do so except she didn’t meet IRS income rules for dependents, she filed a joint return with a spouse or she was claimed as someone else’s dependent.
+You don’t have to actually claim her if you would have been able to do so except she didn’t meet IRS income rules for dependents because she filed a joint return with a spouse or she was claimed as someone else’s dependent.

 Finally, your dependent must have a valid tax identification number, typically a Social Security number.